 You can also pay by debit card or corporate credit card.

-If you’ve overclaimed a grant and have not repaid it, you must notify HMRC by the latest of either:
+If you’ve overclaimed a grant and have not repaid it, you must notify HMRC by the latest of (one of the following):

 - 90 days after the date you received the grant you were not entitled to

-- 90 days after the date you received the grant that you were no longer entitled to keep because your circumstances changed
+- 90 days after the date your circumstances changed so that you were no longer entitled to keep the grant

 - 20 October 2020